enthought/mayavi/docs/source/tvtk/README.txt

 Thus, after `o` is garbage collected `m.input` no longer refers to the original tvtk object and a new one is created.
 This is very similar to VTK's behaviour.
-The reason that this is difficult to do correctly is that VTK objects cannot be weakly referenced.
-In the future, when VTK supports weak references (possibly in version 5.0), this can be fixed.
+Changing this behaviour is tricky and there are no plans currently to change this.

 tvtk and traits